mckayc/task-donegeon/README.md

         -   **Dungeon Dash:** Fixed a critical bug where players were not correctly defeated upon hitting a spike.
         -   **Forge Master:** Implemented a combo system to reward consecutive "Perfect" hits with bonus points and a progressive speed increase.
         -   **Archer's Folly:** Added a trajectory line and power meter to make aiming more intuitive.
         -   **Snake:** Fixed a bug that allowed players to reverse direction and end the game.
-Added a "Tablet Mode" toggle for a two-handed D-pad layout on larger devices.
+Added a "Tablet Mode" toggle for a two-handed D-pad layout for larger devices.
         -   **Dragon's Dice:** Added a clear "BUSTED!" message when a player fails to score on a roll.
         -   **Admin Tools:** Admins can now edit minigame properties like cost, plays per token, and prize thresholds from the management page.